xdavidchen/hugoblog/content/post/about-the-making/index.md

 When it comes to goal setting, reverse engineering has become my second nature during the planning process.

-The best part about reverse engineering a goal is having a very clear path about how to get “there.”
+The best part about reverse engineering a goal is having a very clear path about how to get “there”.

 Normally, the steps toward the goal is continual sets of qualifications (or requirements) we need to meet.
 Take moving to a new country, for example, you have to go through a long process that often includes the following:
 - Interviews